-- All personal belongings (hat, bag, lunch boxes, and library bags) should be clearly marked with your child's name. - A library bag is needed to protect books borrowed from the school library. - Appropriate footwear is required at all times, as we do different forms of fitness each day. - A hat is necessary for outside play and sport. - Please inform us about your child's absence by phone or in writing. - If your child becomes unwell in school you will be contacted and asked to take him/her home. - Please make sure that the school has your current address and telephone contact (home and business)
+- All personal belongings (hat, bag, lunch boxes, and library bags) should be clearly marked with your child's name. - A library bag is needed to protect books borrowed from the school library. - Please inform us about your child's absence by phone or in writing. - If your child becomes unwell in school you will be contacted and asked to take him/her home. - Please make sure that the school has your current address and telephone contact (home and business)